 How much do you know about asthma?
-It seems that even if we don’t suffer with it ourselves, most of us at least know someone who does.
+It seems that even if we don’t suffer from it ourselves, most of us at least know someone who does.
 Is asthma contagious?
 Does it run in families?
 Can asthma victims exercise and live normal lives?
 Is there a cure?
 Can I do anything to prevent getting asthma?
 These are all great questions.
-Let’s take a look at this rising disease and see if we can get a basic understanding of what it is, how it affects the health of its sufferers and what we can do to fight against it.
+Let’s take a look at this rising disease and see if we can get a basic understanding of what it is, how it affects the health of its sufferers, and what we can do to fight against it.

 What is Asthma?

 Asthma is a chronic long-term lung disease that causes victims to have difficulty breathing.
 The airways or breathing passages of the lungs become over-sensitive to various triggers that cause them to get swollen and inflamed, thereby limiting their ability to transport air.
 The formation of mucous may be a problem as well, further reducing the functionality of the airways.
 Often the muscles controlling the breathing passages will go into spasm, causing them to constrict and allowing even less air and oxygen to pass through.
 Our respiratory system consists of a system of bronchial tubes that branch out like a tree, getting increasingly narrower as they get farther from the mouth and nose and closer to the lungs.
 This system of bronchial tubes is where the attack happens in the asthmatic person, causing them to wheeze, cough, and experience shortness of breath.
 With chronic, repeated attacks over time, a condition known as “airway remodeling” can occur, which is basically irreversible narrowing of the bronchial tubes.

 Are There Different Types of Asthma?